frattalab/rna_seq_single_steps/README.md

 ### Generate summary statistics from BAM files with samtools stats

-Runs samtools stats over a set of input BAM files.
-Also collapses the 'summary/SN section' into a single summary table for all samples (requires pandas to be installed outside of pipeline, which is usually satisfied by a snakemake installation).
+Runs `samtools stats over a set of input BAM files`.
+Also collapses the 'summary/SN section' into a single summary table for all samples.
 See [documentation](http://www.htslib.org/doc/samtools-stats.html) for a full breakdown/description of calculated metrics.

 Snakefile: `single_steps/samtools_stats.smk`

 Config file: `config/samtools_stats_config.yaml`

 Cluster config file: `config/cluster/samtools_stats.yaml`

+Note: Requires pandas to be installed outside of pipeline, which is usually satisfied by a standard snakemake installation.